Five9 (NASDAQ:FIVN) PT Raised to $200.00

-Five9 (NASDAQ:FIVN) had its price target upped by Morgan Stanley from $190.00 to $200.00 in a report issued on Tuesday, Price Targets.com reports.
-The brokerage presently has an “overweight” rating on the software maker’s stock.
-Morgan Stanley’s price target would suggest a potential upside of 11.49% from the company’s current price.
+Five9 (NASDAQ:FIVN) had its price objective increased by analysts at Morgan Stanley from $190.00 to $200.00 in a research report issued to clients and investors on Monday, Benzinga reports.
+The firm currently has an “overweight” rating on the software maker’s stock.
+Morgan Stanley’s target price indicates a potential upside of 3.42% from the stock’s previous close.

-Several other brokerages also recently issued reports on FIVN.
-Stephens upgraded shares of Five9 from an “equal weight” rating to an “overweight” rating and raised their price objective for the stock from $140.00 to $175.00 in a research report on Friday, October 30th.
-Needham & Company LLC lifted their price target on shares of Five9 from $165.00 to $200.00 and gave the company a “buy” rating in a research report on Thursday, January 14th.
-Canaccord Genuity lifted their price target on shares of Five9 from $200.00 to $205.00 and gave the company a “buy” rating in a research report on Tuesday.
-Rosenblatt Securities lifted their price target on shares of Five9 from $170.00 to $180.00 and gave the company a “buy” rating in a research report on Friday, October 30th.
-Finally, Barclays lifted their price target on shares of Five9 from $182.00 to $186.00 and gave the company an “equal weight” rating in a research report on Tuesday.
-Four investment analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has assigned a strong buy rating to the stock.
-The stock presently has a consensus rating of “Buy” and a consensus price target of $186.63.
+Several other analysts have also recently commented on the company.
+Truist raised their target price on Five9 from $165.00 to $215.00 in a research report on Tuesday, February 23rd.
+JPMorgan Chase & Co. raised their target price on Five9 from $170.00 to $209.00 and gave the company an “overweight” rating in a research report on Monday.
+Piper Sandler raised their target price on Five9 from $206.00 to $212.00 and gave the company an “overweight” rating in a research report on Monday.
+Roth Capital raised their target price on Five9 from $125.00 to $135.00 and gave the company a “neutral” rating in a research report on Monday.
+Finally, BTIG Research raised their target price on Five9 from $175.00 to $200.00 and gave the company a “buy” rating in a research report on Tuesday, January 19th.
+Five research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
+Five9 presently has a consensus rating of “Buy” and a consensus target price of $190.06.

-In related news, CEO Rowan M. Trollope sold 23,221 shares of the business’s stock in a transaction on Friday, December 4th.
-The shares were sold at an average price of $151.58, for a total value of $3,519,839.18.
-Following the sale, the chief executive officer now owns 252,017 shares of the company’s stock, valued at $38,200,736.86.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, CFO Barry Zwarenstein sold 12,500 shares of the business’s stock in a transaction on Tuesday, February 16th.
-The stock was sold at an average price of $181.91, for a total transaction of $2,273,875.00.
-Following the completion of the sale, the chief financial officer now directly owns 89,298 shares in the company, valued at approximately $16,244,199.18.
+In other news, President Daniel P. Burkland sold 1,149 shares of the firm’s stock in a transaction on Thursday, December 3rd.
+The stock was sold at an average price of $156.81, for a total transaction of $180,174.69.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, CEO Rowan M. Trollope sold 23,221 shares of the firm’s stock in a transaction on Friday, December 4th.
+The stock was sold at an average price of $151.58, for a total value of $3,519,839.18.
+Following the sale, the chief executive officer now directly owns 252,017 shares of the company’s stock, valued at $38,200,736.86.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 86,208 shares of company stock worth $13,999,208.
-Insiders own 3.00% of the company’s stock.
+Over the last three months, insiders have sold 86,208 shares of company stock valued at $13,999,208.
+Corporate insiders own 3.00% of the company’s stock.

-Several institutional investors have recently modified their holdings of FIVN.
-First Trust Advisors LP grew its stake in shares of Five9 by 33.4% in the third quarter.
-First Trust Advisors LP now owns 1,208,542 shares of the software maker’s stock worth $156,724,000 after purchasing an additional 302,664 shares during the last quarter.
-Lord Abbett & CO.
-LLC grew its stake in shares of Five9 by 22.7% in the third quarter.
-Lord Abbett & CO.
-LLC now owns 1,554,139 shares of the software maker’s stock worth $201,541,000 after purchasing an additional 287,238 shares during the last quarter.
-FIL Ltd grew its stake in shares of Five9 by 19,083.1% in the fourth quarter.
-FIL Ltd now owns 272,017 shares of the software maker’s stock worth $47,440,000 after purchasing an additional 270,599 shares during the last quarter.
-Point72 Asset Management L.P. acquired a new position in Five9 in the third quarter valued at $33,081,000.
-Finally, Assenagon Asset Management S.A. acquired a new position in Five9 in the fourth quarter valued at $40,108,000.
-97.93% of the stock is currently owned by institutional investors.
+Several institutional investors have recently modified their holdings of the company.
+Avitas Wealth Management LLC boosted its position in shares of Five9 by 20.9% in the fourth quarter.
+Avitas Wealth Management LLC now owns 16,961 shares of the software maker’s stock worth $2,958,000 after buying an additional 2,929 shares during the period.
+Dimensional Fund Advisors LP boosted its position in shares of Five9 by 12.0% in the fourth quarter.
+Dimensional Fund Advisors LP now owns 68,172 shares of the software maker’s stock worth $11,889,000 after buying an additional 7,323 shares during the period.
+EMC Capital Management acquired a new stake in shares of Five9 in the fourth quarter worth $1,617,000.
+First Growth Capital Management LLC acquired a new stake in shares of Five9 in the fourth quarter worth $6,383,000.
+Finally, Canada Pension Plan Investment Board boosted its position in shares of Five9 by 350.1% in the fourth quarter.
+Canada Pension Plan Investment Board now owns 103,236 shares of the software maker’s stock worth $18,004,000 after buying an additional 80,302 shares during the period.
+97.93% of the stock is owned by institutional investors and hedge funds.

 Five9, Inc, together with its subsidiaries, provides cloud software for contact centers in the United States and internationally.
 The company offers virtual contact center cloud platform that delivers a suite of applications, which enables the breadth of contact center-related customer service, sales, and marketing functions; and acts as a hub for digital engagement channels between the clients and their customers, which enables them to manage the end-to-end customer experience in a single unified architecture.